treizd/Python-Mail-Spoofer/README.md

 ## AWARE
 - In some jurisdictions, spoofing is illegal and subject to legal prosecution; the script author is not responsible for user actions, does not encourage its use, and presents it for informational purposes only

+## DEPRECATION
+- PHP file code is not safe and well-written.
+Consider updating it and fixing some bugs
+- API uses "GET" method, should be changed to "POST" instead

 ## Prerequisites

 - Python 3.7 or higher